karliatto/session-expressjs/README.md

 GRANT ALL PRIVILEGES ON  `session_expressjs` . * TO  'session_expressjs'@'localhost';
 ```
+* A table with session will be created automatically by 'express-session'

 Clone this repository to your local environment by using the following command from a terminal window:
 ```